processing/processing-website/README.md

 - [About](/docs/markdown-pages.md)
 - Donate (External link)

-When translating the content to a new language you need to edit the [`i18n/config.json`](/i18n/config.json) file and add you language information.
+When translating the content to a new language you need to edit the [`i18n/config.json`](/i18n/config.json) file and add your language information.
 Then follow the instructions for each Content list (same links as above).

 ## Writing code